By Kristy Conrad, Washington Trust Development Director.

 The Equator was equipped with a steam engine in the 1890s and worked as a tender, or support ship, for salmon cannery operations in Alaska.
 In 1915, the Equator arrived in Seattle, when it was purchased by the Cary-Davis Tug and Barge Company for use as a tugboat.
 In 1916, it was chartered by the U.S. Coast and Geodetic Survey to conduct coastal surveying in Alaska.
 Upon return, the schooner remained in operation as a tugboat until 1956, when it was abandoned on the coast of Jetty Island outside Everett as part of a breakwater with other discarded vessels.
 It remained there for 11 years.

-In the 1960s, efforts to save the Equator were led by Everett dentist Eldon Schalka, who in 1967 mobilized volunteers from the Everett Kiwanis Club to haul the vessel ashore and clean the muck out of it; it was then dry-docked at the 14th Street Fisherman’s Boat Shop in Everett.
-Schalka helped to establish a nonprofit group to restore the vessel, which despite little fundraising success managed to get the Equator listed to the National Register of Historic Places in 1972, in Everett’s first National Register listing.
+In the 1960s, efforts to save the Equator were led by Everett dentist Eldon Schalka, who in 1967 mobilized volunteers from the Everett Kiwanis Club to haul the vessel ashore and clean the muck out of it.
+The Equator was then dry-docked at the 14th Street Fisherman’s Boat Shop in Everett.
+Schalka helped to establish a nonprofit group to restore the vessel, which despite little fundraising success managed to get the Equator listed on the National Register of Historic Places in 1972—Everett’s first National Register listing.